rubytogether/rubytogether.org/app/views/news/2016-08-30-august-2016-monthly-update.html.md

 ## budget & expenses

-From July 19 to August 18, Ruby Together took in $X. In total, we spent $X. Here's a breakdown of where the money went:
+From July 19 to August 18, Ruby Together took in $18577.
+In total, we spent $22637.63.
+Here's a breakdown of where the money went:

 * $3930 for 26.2 hours worked on Bundler at $150/hour
 * $3795 for 25.3 hours worked on RubyGems.org at $150/hour
 * $2100 for 14.0 hours worked on RubyGems at $150/hour
+* $74.2 on dedicated servers for RubyBench.org
+* $582.04 on payment processing fees
+* $3668.53 on company overhead like hosting, services, software, hardware, taxes, etc
+* $6315.0 on accounting, copywriting, design, and other professional services
+* $2172.86 on marketing, evangelism, and community outreach

 Look forward next month to us capitalizing on the release planning work, and the efforts of our Rails Girls Summer of Code students!